Sarah-HA25/Recommendation-System/README.md

 # Environment :
-We used google colab for data exploration,as for model building python 3.7.5, the backend was written by Flask (Python) and the frontend using Bootstrap.
+We used google colab for data exploration,as for model building python 3.7.5, the backend was written with Flask (Python) and the frontend using Bootstrap.

 # To test the program just run this:
 python main.py